 Monogrammed Egg Cups from Cox & Cox – £8.50

-Who could say no to a boiled egg in these these super cute egg cups?
+Firstly, who could say no to a boiled egg in these these super cute egg cups?
 Now E is starting to read he loves things with his name or initials on so I think these will go down a treat.

 Easter Gift Box Kits (Pack of 3) from Baker Ross – £2.99

 This is my kind of craft.
 A kit with all the bits cut out for you, ready to go.
 Then just straight forward sticking for the kids to do.
 You can use the boxes for gifts you’re giving or keep them for the kids to put their chocolate in.
 At £1 each they are a bargain

 I don’t have a fantastic track record keeping plants alive but this lovely outdoor arrangement has mini daffodils with ivy and a conifer, all of which are pretty sturdy so even I might manage to keep them going until after Easter.
 Even if I don’t I can always reuse the vintage looking watering can afterwards.

 Chicken Measuring Cups from Marks and Spencer – £12.50

 What true baker wouldn’t love a set of these?
 They’re part of a range that includes a cake plate, tea pot, mixing bowl and biscuit tins amongst other things.
 What’s that?
 One of each?
 Don’t mind if I do!

 To be clear, I don’t think one has to carry a chicken in the basket.
 Unless you want to of course!
 I think it might be more suited to picnic supplies for the park or suntan lotion and towels for the beach.
 Honestly, a couple of days of sunshine and I’m already planning for summer.